Remote Login Information & Troubleshooting

-When you are off campus or using a wireless computer on campus, you will be asked to log in when you click on the link to access a database or e-book, or when you use MC Central Search.
+When you are off campus or using a wireless computer on campus, you will be asked to log in when you click on the link to access a database or e-book.

 You will need to login using your MC ID number beginning with and including the M and all numbers.
 This will be a secure (https) page.
 Do not use your My MC login for the library's electronic resources and services.